 … and that I’ve shared in the past how we limit the candy that our kids eat.

-(We’ve drawn a hard line against hydrogenated oils (it’s probably in your coffee creamer!) and high fructose corn syrup (check your granola bars!) and almost all candy has one or the other.
-We’re also trying to eliminate white sugar from the house whenever possible.)
+We’ve drawn a hard line against hydrogenated oils and high fructose corn syrup (check your granola bars!) and almost all candy has one or the other.
+We’re also trying to eliminate white sugar from the house whenever possible.

-But before you write this candy recipe off, let me preface it with this: this healthy, homemade peanut butter cups requires just 3 real food ingredients, that you probably have in your pantry.
+So, what exactly IS in this recipe then?
+This healthy, homemade peanut butter cups recipe requires just 3 real-food ingredients that you probably have in your pantry.

-Did you catch that my fellow peanut butter and chocolate lovers?
-You can make PEANUT BUTTER CUPS that rival the junk-filled candy and won’t make you feel guilty for eating them.
+Did you catch that my fellow peanut butter chocolate lovers?
+You can make PEANUT BUTTER CUPS that rival the junk-filled candy and won’t make you feel guilty for eating them!

-Not only are these pb cups gluten, dairy and refined sugar free, they are also amazing because they’re:
+Not only are these healthy peanut butter cups gluten free, dairy free, and refined sugar free, but they are also amazing because they’re:

 - Easy.
 Making the world’s favorite candy actually healthy seems difficult, right?
 Not in the least!
 You’ll never buy supermarket candy again!